Home » Part 1: The Application Process- CPP Disability Pension

 One of the primary issues of eligibility is whether or not a person is actually “disabled enough” for the pension.
 This is, in some ways, an arbitrary process.
 For example, for many years people with mental health issues were less likely to be considered than they are in the present.
 There are also new conditions arising all the time.
 A good example would be fibromyalgia, which for many years was considered to be a questionable diagnosis.
 But, today, fibromyalgia is becoming better understood by doctors as a result of extensive research.
 However, even if someone has the onset of a condition, it doesn’t necessarily translate into being approved for a pension.
 The CPP conditions state that the disability must be both “severe” and “prolonged”.
 But, what does the term severe mean?
 Does the person have to be in severe pain all the time, or severely limited?
 Sometimes these criteria are not always completely clear.

-The fact is, many people qualify for government programs by reason of disability, but that doesn’t mean they will be approved for the pension.
+The fact is, many people qualify for government programs because of disability, but that doesn’t mean they will be approved for the pension.

 “The law defines a severe disability as one which prevents you from doing your former job, or any other job, on a regular basis.
 A disability is prolonged, when it is likely to be long term, of indefinite duration, or is likely to result in death.”